 Degree Requirements

 The BSE in aerospace engineering degree has course requirements in several subjects listed below.
 Rules for choosing “intellectual breadth electives,” “technical electives,” and “general elective” courses are available here (link to requirements document).
 Most undergraduate AEROSP courses are offered every semester providing flexibility for students to plan their schedule according to their interests and needs, particularly in the junior and senior years.
-Sample schedule is available for: aerospace program.
+However, it is important to meet with an academic advisor for planning out the courses that may no be offered each semester and to discuss other options available to you during your undergraduate career.

 Course breakdown by subjects